dorultan/Scroll-Reveal/README.md

-# Scroll-Reveal
+# About this project.

-This is a scroll animation plugin created using jquery.
+This is a jquery scroll animation plugin developed with intention of improving my knowledge of DOM manipulation, reusable code and web animations.
+To see this plugin in action, please visit https://dorultan.github.io/Scroll-Reveal/index.html.